The Abbeymead Ready for Life Curriculum

 - To celebrate with our pupils the history, diversity and cultural wealth of the school’s wider community while also supporting our children’s spiritual, moral, social and cultural development in order to ensure they are well prepared for life in modern Britain.

-We pride ourselves in being an aspirational and reflective school; we continually strive to improve our teaching and learning in light of the latest research and as the result of ongoing monitoring, evaluation and review.
+We pride ourselves in being an aspirational and reflective school; we continually strive to improve our teaching and learning in light of the latest research and ongoing monitoring, evaluation and review.
 Curriculum documents on our website are updated on an ongoing basis but might not always reflect the very latest changes to provision.
 Please contact the school if you would like to discuss our most recent work in terms of curriculum development.

 The National Curriculum